-- Allow the SCO to discuss the alleged violation(s) with the student; - Make recommended sanctions and taking as true all facts in the incident report; - Provide the student with opportunity to accept responsibility for violating the Student Code of Conduct and accept the recommended Sanction(s).
+- Allow the SCO to discuss the alleged violation(s) with the parties. - Make recommended sanctions and taking as true all facts in the incident report. - Provide the respondent with opportunity to accept responsibility for violating the Student Code of Conduct and accept the recommended sanction(s). - A simultaneous meeting with both parties may be held as part of informal resolution but is not required nor is it always appropriate.